-Pain is a frequent symptom in ALS with a negative impact on functional status.
-The pathological process of ALS does not cause pain, but in the later stages of the disease progressive muscle wasting and reduced mobility can cause pain due to adverse stresses on the musculoskeletal system by poor alignment of joints and the inability to regularly change position.
-Muscle cramps and spasms might also precipitate discomfort.
+Pain is a frequent symptom in ALS with a negative impact on functional status.52 The pathological process of ALS does not cause pain, but in the later stages of the disease progressive muscle wasting and reduced mobility can cause pain due

-Pain management is complex and may require a multidisciplinary team approach (see Chapter 9).
-Physiotherapeutic management is aimed at the prevention of malalignment and contracture formation, and this can be achieved by providing stretching exercises for the patient and educating the carer to perform regular passive movements.
+Pain management is complex and may require a multidisciplinary team approach (see Chapter 9).52 Physiotherapeutic management is aimed at the prevention of malalignment and contracture formation, and this can be achieved by providing stretching exercises for the patient and educating the carer to perform regular passive movements.
 Various methods of pain relief including transcutaneous electrical nerve stimulation (TENS), hydrotherapy, acupuncture, local heat, ice, and complementary therapies such as massage have been reported anecdotally to offer relief.
 Shoulder supports may help reduce pain in flail arm and neck supports may help reduce the pain associated with head drop.
-Advice on joint support, provision of the correct wheelchair, mobile arm supports, and hospital beds may help to prevent complications.
+Advice on joint support, provision of the correct wheelchair, mobile arm supports, and hospital beds may help to prevent complications.^{1,35}

-Physiotherapeutic intervention encompasses a variety of aspects and is aimed at prevention of complications as well as symptomatic relief.
-The treatment plan needs to be flexible in considering fatigue levels to allow activities of daily living to take precedence over exercises provided by the therapist.
-The patient must be involved and actively participate in all decision-making processes.
-Well-coordinated multidisciplinary care can enhance the health of the individual, increase lifespan, and improve quality of life.
-Although research into the care of the patient with ALS has increased over recent years, further research is needed to consolidate our knowledge about the interventions we can offer and support we can provide.
+Physiotherapeutic intervention encompasses a variety of aspects and is aimed at prevention of complications as well as symptomatic relief.1 The treatment plan needs to be flexible in considering fatigue levels to allow activities of daily living to take precedence over exercises provided by the therapist.
+The patient must be involved and actively participate in all decision-making processes.^{7,12} Well-coordinated multidisciplinary care can enhance the health of the individual, increase lifespan, and improve quality of life.^{1,5,11,39} Although research into the care of the patient with ALS has increased over recent years, further research is needed to consolidate our knowledge about the interventions we can offer and support we can provide.